 If you produce cars in the Netherlands, you must comply with the Directive on Managing Scrap Cars (Besluit beheer autowrakken/Bbaw).
 This also applies if you import cars into the Netherlands.
-The directive contains measures that must be taken in order to reduce waste and increase rates of recycling of auto parts and auto materials.
+This means you must take measures in order to reduce waste and increase rates of recycling of auto parts and auto materials.

 You must inform Rijkswaterstaat by email or by post (address Rijkswaterstaat, Afdeling Leefomgeving Afval en Circulair (LOAC), Postbus 2232, 3500 GE Utrecht) about the acceptance and processing of scrap vehicles within 13 weeks of commencing activities.
 Within 8 weeks, you will receive a decision from the Ministry of Infrastructure and Water Management on whether you are allowed to accept and process scrap vehicles.
 This decision is valid for 5 years.
 If this decision is positive, you must also provide Rijkswaterstaat with an annual report of the results from the previous year every year by 1 August.
 If you need more information, you can contact the Waste Information desk.